KROQ Top 106.7 Countdowns

 The KROQ Top 106.7 Countdowns is an end-of-year countdown that lists the top "106.7" songs on the Los Angeles station KROQ as voted by listeners.
 The countdown started in 1980, and ran every year until 2009.
 Since 2009, the list has been compiled by fans from playlist data.

-In the late 1970s and early 1980s, KROQ's proximity to Hollywood and the Los Angeles music scene gave it a unique place in the development of the punk and alternative rock genres.
+In the late 1970s and early 1980s, KROQ's proximity to Hollywood and the Los Angeles music scene gave it a unique place in the development of the punk, new wave and alternative rock genres.
 In its heyday, KROQ was considered the most powerful radio station in the world.
 It was the top-rated station in the Los Angeles metropolitan area, and its "ROQ of the 80s" format was copied nationwide.
 Its renegade roots, and willingness to experiment, came along at the same time as the birth of punk and new wave.
 The choices made by the station and its staff had a worldwide impact.
 This is reflected in the annual list of most popular songs.

 The end of year countdown was the first among the station's "lists".
 Among others released are the "List Of 106.7 Biggest KROQ Bands" and "Flashback 500" or "Firecracker 500" (presenting the 500 most popular songs).
 In April 2020, the station released a COVID Quarantine edition of the "Top 106.7 Songs of All Time", with Everlong by the Foo Fighters topping the list.